 Our Cricket betting spreadsheet is easy to use.
 Simply enter the tournament, series or match you are betting on, the date, the bet description, your stake, the odds and the bookmaker you placed the bet with.
 Then once the event is over, select either Win, Loss or Refund from the Result options and the spreadsheet will calculate your profit or loss plus keep a running profit/loss and your overall T20 cricket betting ROI.

-For domestic T20 cricket, bet365 appear to offer the best range of pre-match markets.
-Whether the match is a big Sydney derby in the Big Bash League or a low grade clash in the Sri Lankan Premier League, bet365 offer the same level of available markets and trustworthy service level no matter what the match.
+For domestic T20 cricket, Ladbrokes appear to offer the best range of pre-match markets.
+Whether the match is a big Sydney derby in the Big Bash League or a low grade clash in the Sri Lankan Premier League, William Hill offer the same level of available markets and trustworthy service level no matter what the match.

 Betfair cricket is also growing into one of the best value sportsbooks in the market place.
-Betfair betting tips are also provided online for free on their blog, helping guide us into how to win money in cricket betting for certain T20 cricket betting tips.
+Betfair betting tips are also provided online for free on their blog, helping guide us into cricket betting for certain T20 cricket betting tips.

 It's also important to consider a bookmakers reputation.
 Are they trustworthy?
 Are you able to withdraw winnings in quick time?
 Do they have numerous deposit methods?
 It's important to do your research before selecting a bookmaker for T20 betting.
 It's also important to consider their welcome bonus when signing up.
 Some bookmakers offer very generous sign up bonuses that are well worth taking advantage.
 But remember to read the welcome terms and conditions as what may appear an attractive offer at first glance, may not be so attractive when you consider the conditions that must be met in order to withdraw your bonus as cash.